 Either logo variation may be used depending on design or space limitations.
 Visit the Downloads page to obtain the logos.

-UF /IFAS and UF Health have their own set of identity standards to maintain the integrity of their established brands.
+UF /IFAS and UF Health have their own identity standards to maintain the integrity of their established brands.
 They also have their own logos and branded marks.
-For further guidance, please visit the UF/IFAS Branding Portal and UF Health Creative Services.
+Please visit the UF/IFAS Branding Portal and UF Health Creative Services for further guidance.

 The UF monogram is only acceptable for use on apparel or promotional items.
 It may not be used in any other way.
-To design and order merchandise with the UF logo, you must use an approved, licensed vendor.
+You must use an approved, licensed vendor to design and order merchandise with the UF logo.
 Visit the Collegiate Licensing Company (CLC) to locate one.
 Internal university entities must use those vendors marked “internal” in the search results.

 Visit the Downloads page to obtain the monogram.